 If you have never seen, touched or smelt ambergris, it is highly unlikely you will be able to identify what you have; you will likely require help from those with experience, who deal regularly within this market.
 There are a few tests you can do at home, but none of their results can be considered conclusive in confirming whether you have ambergris or not.
-Only a lab test can provide definitive confirmation.

 The following information serves to help eliminate materials which are NOT ambergris and identify those with potential.